-After we have enjoyed the lagoon with its icebergs we will drive to our accommodation in the Country Hotel Gerði (summer) and Country Hotel Smyrlabjörg (winter).
+After we have enjoyed the lagoon with its icebergs we will drive to our accommodation at Country Hotel Smyrlabjörg.
 The rooms all have bathroom.
 Free WiFi is available in the dining room, and the restaurant uses mainly local products on the menu.
 Breakfast is included in the price.
 Images of the Country Hotels.

 We enjoy dinner upon arrival (not included in tour price).
 During the evening, and into the night, we look out for the northern lights when conditions allow.